 4.2.2 RHIC Monitoring Well Results

-During 2017, tritium was not detected in any of the RHIC monitoring wells.
-Furthermore, no tritium or sodium-22 was detected in surface water samples from downstream location HV.
+During 2018, tritium was not detected in any of the RHIC monitoring wells.
+Furthermore, tritium was not detected in the surface water sample collected from downstream location HV.

 4.2.3 RHIC Groundwater Monitoring Program Evaluation